 The video explains how the drug is made and delivered.

 The figure (below) explains the mechanism of the drug action inside the cells.

 Mechanism of mRNA degradation by siRNA inside the cell.
 SiRNA delivered by nanoparticles is taken into the cells by endocytosis.
 Once released by the nanoparticle into the cytosol, siRNA is incorporated into the RNA-induced silencing complex (RISC), a protein–RNA complex that separates the strands of the RNA duplex and discards the sense strand.
 The antisense RNA strand then guides the activated RISC to anneal and cleave the target mRNA with a complementary sequence.
-The endonuclease argonaute-2 plays a key role in unwinding the duplex and downregulation of the specific mRNA.
 Following mRNA cleavage, the activated RISC is capable of many rounds of mRNA cleavage. (ref. from Q. Leng, M.C.
 Woodle, P.Y.
 Lu, A.J.
 Mixson; Drugs of the Future 2009, 34)

 In Oncology (as well as in Fibrosis) we have determined that silencing more than one target can have a profound improvement in the efficacy of an RNAi therapeutic.
 In each therapeutic indication we therefore focus on the identification of 2 gene targets for silencing that produce an additive or synergistic effect when both are silenced in the same cell.
 By impacting multiple pathways in diseased cells we can: